Tasting the 30th Anniversary edition of an iconic and soon to be re-styled wine, the Bonny Doon Vineyard Le Cigare Volant.

 Ingredients: Grapes, tartaric acid and sulfur dioxide.
 In the winemaking process, the following were utilized: Indigenous yeast, yeast nutrients, French oak chips, and copper sulfate.

-This wine might just might get my vote for the best name because of the wacky and true story behind it, detailed in the quote above from the label.
+Le Cigare Volant just might get my vote for one of the best wine names ever because of the wacky and true story behind it, detailed in the quote above from the label.
 Of course, that’s not the only reason for today’s Saturday Splurge.
-We’ve reviewed several Bonny Doon wines to date and have absolutely loved them all.
-Those wines include:

-Much like these other three wines, the 2007 Bonny Doon Vineyard Le Cigare Volant is simply delicious.
-The wine begins with aromas of fruity dark berries, spice, root beer and a little vanilla.
+Now on to the wine!
+The 2013 Bonny Doon Vineyard Le Cigare Volant is simply delicious.
+The wine begins with aromas of fruity dark berries, spice, root beer, smoked meat and a little vanilla.
 Tasting the wine shows lots of rich tannins and zesty spice that complement the bright and tart berry flavors wonderfully.
-There are also some black pepper and dried herb notes adding complexity.
+There are also some black pepper and dried herb notes adding complexity and those smoked meat notes carry over when tasting as well.
 The dry medium length finish shows good acidity.
-About the only critical thing I can say about this wine is that the finish was a bit shorter than I was expecting although it’s not short by any means.
-Another certified Saturday Splurge!
+This is most certainly a Reverse Wine Snob certified Saturday Splurge!

 Ready to buy the Bonny Doon Vineyard Le Cigare Volant?
 Check your local retailers.